pmndrs/react-three-rapier/packages/react-three-rapier/readme.md

 An attractor simulates a source of gravity.
 Any `RigidBody` within range will be _pulled_ (attracted) toward the attractor.
 Setting the `strength` to a negative value will cause the `RigidBody` to be _pushed_ (repelled) away from the attractor.

-The force applied to rigid-bodies within range is calculated differently, depending on the `type`.
+The force applied to rigid-bodies within range is calculated differently depending on the `type`.

 ```tsx
 // Standard attractor